1daylabs/1daylabs.github.io/_posts/2020-08-03-Process Injection Part 1.md

 ## Introduction:

 Injection attacks have been in limelight since the initial days of the internet.
-Let us dive into the specific type of injection, process injection which is hopefully going to be a multi part series.
+Let us dive into the specific type of injection, process injection which is going to be a multi part series.

 Now, you must be wondering, what exactly is a process?